neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 ### Transparent and Auditable

 While the source code will be fully transparent to give everyone confidence in the integrity and fairness of election outcomes, we also need that transparency to extend to the runtime operation of the software.
-We need to be able to see every single thing that happens throughout the architecture--and who did it.
+We need to know the health of the system and to know every single thing that happens throughout the architecture--and who did it.
 This means continuous monitoring throughout the stack, elegant visualizations of the telemetry, and if we can manage it, anomaly detection through analytics.
+This level of auditability is necessary for Zero Trust.

 ## Immutable